When Life Changes, You May Need A Post-Divorce Modification

 Do you need to change the terms of your original Wisconsin divorce or paternity judgment?
 Many people try to handle modifications on their own, between themselves and their ex-spouse.
 This is not a good idea for several reasons — primarily because the courts will not recognize informal arrangements in the event of litigation at a later date.

-If you live in southeastern Wisconsin, talk to a post-divorce modifications lawyer at Brazil & Benske, LLC, in Milwaukee.
+If you live in southeastern Wisconsin, talk to a post-divorce modifications lawyer at Benske Family Law, in Milwaukee.
 We have years of experience helping people modify their divorce orders.

 - Child support obligations: It is not unusual for a noncustodial parent to request a temporary reduction in child support obligations following the loss of a job or for medical reasons.
 Permanent changes can be sought in the event of a significant reduction in income or change in circumstances regarding health insurance requirements.

 - Modifying child custody: When the custodial parent demonstrates that he or she can no longer provide for the child’s welfare, the noncustodial parent or an extended family member may seek a change in custody.
 In some cases, the custodial parent faces chemical dependency treatment or incarceration.
 If there is no noncustodial parent to assume custody on a limited-term basis, petitioning the court for juvenile guardianship may be an appropriate consideration.